 - Hometown: Grand Rapids, MI

 Jackie is passionate about healthcare policy, administration, and innovation.
-As a freshman, Jackie was selected to take part in a Center for Social Concerns Seminar entitled “U.S. Healthcare: Policy and Poverty,” which takes students in Washington D.C., over Spring Break to study the U.S. healthcare system and its implications on the underserved members of society.
-As a sophomore, Jackie helped lead this course to D.C.
+As a freshman, Jackie was selected to take part in a Center for Social Concerns Seminar titled “U.S. Healthcare: Policy and Poverty,” which takes students to Washington, D.C., over spring break to study the U.S. healthcare system and its implications for the underserved members of society.
+As a sophomore, Jackie helped lead this course.

-For her Social Justice summer, Jackie interned in Lusaka, Zambia, for a Catholic Relief Services and Notre Dame Eck Institute for Global Health project, the Health Systems Strengthening Initiative (HSSI).
+For her Social Justice summer, Jackie interned in Lusaka, Zambia, with a joint project between Catholic Relief Services and Notre Dame’s Eck Institute for Global Health, the Health Systems Strengthening Initiative (HSSI).
 The project aims to improve the business and administrative practices within the Christian health system in Zambia.
 While working with Churches Health Association of Zambia (CHAZ), Jackie completed research and reports for the HSSI and gained valuable work experience within the international development field.

-Jackie was awarded a Nanovic Institute for European Studies grant to travel to Switzerland to complete research on the Swiss healthcare system during Fall Break 2015.
+Jackie was awarded a Nanovic Institute grant to travel to Switzerland to complete research on the Swiss healthcare system during Fall Break 2015.

-For her Global Inquiry summer, Jackie served as the Office of the National Coordinator for Health Information Technology Intern at the Department of Health and Human Services in Washington, D.C.
-She was also selected to participate in the US-UK Fulbright Commission’s Summer Institute at Queen’s University Belfast in Northern Ireland.
-She returned to Washington, D.C. in summer 2016, where she served as a government affairs policy intern at United Health Group Optum Technolgy.
+For her Global Inquiry summer, Jackie served as an intern for the Office of the National Coordinator for Health Information Technology at the Department of Health and Human Services in Washington, D.C.
+She was also selected to participate in the U.S.-U.K. Fulbright Commission’s Summer Institute at Queen’s University Belfast in Northern Ireland.
+She returned to Washington, D.C., in summer 2016, where she served as a government affairs policy intern at United Health Group Optum Technology.

-On campus, Jackie is involved in the Dance Company, Compassionate Care in Medicine Club, and Ronald McDonald House Charities of Michiana.
+On campus, Jackie was involved in the Dance Company, Compassionate Care in Medicine Club, and Ronald McDonald House Charities of Michiana.